code4recovery/tsml-ui/README.md

 - wider pool of potential project contributors (not just WordPress webmasters)
 - simplifies WordPress plugin (separation of concerns)

-## Installation
+## Install on Your Website

-You don't need to download anything.
+You don't need to download anything, or use a particular platform.
 Simply add the following code to your page:

 1. In your `<head>` add: